Z Wave vs Zigbee - Zigbee winner

 Silicon Labs owns Z Wave

-Early on this worked in the favor of Z Wave – since a single entity owned the protocol it could strictly enforce compliance to its rules, and it did.
+Early on this worked in the favor of Z Wave – since a single entity owned the protocol it could strictly enforce compliance with its rules, and it did.

-Z Wave certification was made mandatory for all companies that wanted to make Z Wave products.
+Z Wave certification was mandatory for all companies wanting to make Z Wave products.
 This usually meant that Z Wave products worked more reliably with other Z Wave products.
-They were always frontwards and backwards compatible and well tested.
+They were always frontwards and backward, compatible, and well-tested.

 However, the closed nature of this protocol was often criticized by consumers and companies alike because it meant that only Silicon Labs could create and sell Z-Wave chips that go into “Z Wave” smart products.